Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Introduction

-For combinatorial manifolds, this question is mostly asked about vertices (yielding an upper bound on its number of faces in any dimension), see, for instance, \cite[Section 4]{Kuehnel1995}.
-For generalised triangulations, where lower bounds on the number of vertices typically do not exist, the focus is on the smallest number of top-dimensional faces -- the {\em complexity of $\manifold$} \cite{jaco09-minimal-lens,matveev90-complexity}.
-In both settings, there can only exist a finite number of manifolds with smallest number of vertices / complexity at most a given constant $c>0$.
+For combinatorial manifolds, this question is typically asked about vertices, which in turn provides an upper bound on its number of faces in any dimension; see, for instance, \cite[Section 4]{Kuehnel1995}.
+In contrast, for generalised triangulations -- which may only contain a single vertex -- the focus is usually on the number of top-dimensional faces.
+This minimum is known as the \emph{(Matveev) complexity} of the manifold $\manifold$ \cite{jaco09-minimal-lens,matveev90-complexity}.
+In both frameworks, only finitely many manifolds can have complexity or vertex number bounded above by a given constant $c > 0$.
+This finiteness follows from the elementary observation that a finite number of simplices can be glued together in only finitely many distinct ways.

+Vertex numbers and the complexity of $2$-dimensional manifolds are known for both combinatorial manifolds and generalised triangulations.
+In dimension $3$, the situation is more intricate, but a variety of techniques and a substantial body of literature exist for studying the complexity of $3$-manifolds in both the generalised \cite{Cha-complexity-2016,ishikawa_construction_2016,jaco_2thurston_2020,jaco2022complexity,jaco09-minimal-lens,jaco_mathbb_2013,Lackenby19Fibred,matveev90-complexity} and the simplicial \cite{Kuehnel1995,Lutz08FVec3Mnf} settings.

-For triangulations of simply connected $4$-manifolds specifically, a lower bound on the number of vertices of combinatorial manifolds in terms of their second Betti number has been proven by K\"uhnel in \cite[Section 4B]{Kuehnel1995}.
-This bound is sharp in the cases of the $4$-dimensional sphere (realised by the boundary of the $5$-simplex), $\mathbb{C}P^2$ (realised by the $9$-vertex triangulation from \cite{Kuehnel83The9VertComplProjPlane}), and the K3-surface (realised by the $16$-vertex triangulation of a manifold homeomorphic to $K3$ presented in \cite{Casella01TrigK3MinNumVert}, the triangulation certifiably PL-homeomorphic to K3 from \cite{Spreer09CombPropsOfK3} is not (yet) known to attain this bound).
-It is known not to be sharp in the case of $\mathbb{S}^2 \times \mathbb{S}^2$ \cite{Kuehnel83Uniq3Nb4MnfFewVert}.
-For graph encoded manifolds (another class of triangulations somewhat in between combinatorial manifolds and generalised triangulation) the situation is simpler: every connected sum of $\mathbb{S}^2 \times \mathbb{S}^2$, $\mathbb{C}P^2$, and the K3-surface admits a graph encoding with the provably minimum number of pentachora, see work by Basak and the first author \cite{Basak14Crystallizations}.
-For generalised $f_4$-pentachora triangulations of simply connected $4$-manifolds $\manifold$, we believe that
+In dimension $4$, much of the focus has been on triangulations of simply connected $4$-manifolds.
+A lower bound on the number of vertices in a combinatorial triangulation, expressed in terms of the second Betti number, was established by K\"uhnel in \cite[Section 4B]{Kuehnel1995}.
+This bound is known to be sharp in only a few cases \cite{Casella01TrigK3MinNumVert,Kuehnel83The9VertComplProjPlane,Kuehnel83Uniq3Nb4MnfFewVert,Spreer09CombPropsOfK3}.
+In contrast, for \emph{crystallisations} -- a subclass of {\em balanced triangulations} or {\em graph encoded manifolds} that lies somewhat between combinatorial and generalised triangulations (see \Cref{sub:balanced}) -- provably minimal triangulations are known for every connected sum of $\mathbb{S}^2 \times \mathbb{S}^2$, $\mathbb{C}P^2$, and the K3 surface~\cite{Basak14Crystallizations}.